-A deeply important end to each school year is our awards ceremony (which is relevant to all grade levels), our recognition of our 8th grade class as they transition into high school, and of course, awarding diplomas to our graduating class.
+A deeply important end to each school year is our awards ceremony (which is relevant to all grade levels), our recognition of our 8th grade class as they transition into high school, and of course, awarding diplomas to our graduating class and hearing their final remarks to their community.
 Commencement occurs on a weekend day in early June.
 Similarly to Polyglot, potluck food contributions are assigned to specific grades to supply the reception that follows the ceremony.
 Attendance at Commencement is mandatory for students, and all families are encouraged to attend.